Thai court ousts PM Srettha over ethics breaches – DW – 08/14/2024

 "I have done my best and sent a closing statement, now it depends on the justice system," he said on Tuesday.

-After the ruling, he said he wanted to continue to help the country in other capacities.
+After the ruling, he said he wanted to continue to help the country in other capacities, while saying he "respected" the court's judgement.

+"I respect the verdict.
+I reiterate that for the almost one year I have been in this role, I have tried with good intentions to lead the country with honesty," Srettha told reporters outside his office after the ruling.

 Srettha came to power less than a year ago at the head of a coalition led by his Pheu Thai party, of which former Prime Minister Thaksin Shinawatra remains a key patriarch figure, after striking a deal with military-linked parties.
 Pichit is a lawyer closely associated with Thaksin's family.